amaji/conda-env-mod/share/man/man1/conda-env-mod.1.md

 **\--local-py**, **\--local-python**, **\--add-path**, **\--add-to-path** :   By default, generated modulefiles rely on Python interpreter from
     the base Anaconda (new environment's "bin" directory is *not* added to $PATH).
-While this is intentional and desired, for some rare occasions you might need to do the opposite and use Python (and commands) from the new environment instead.
+While this is intentional and often desired, for some occasions you might need to do the opposite and use Python (and other commands) from the new environment instead.
 One notable use case is when creating a Jupyter kernel for new environment, or occasionally when some of your desired packages conflict with their counterparts in the base Anaconda.
+Another use case may be when your packages generate additional executables that you want to call from the command line.
     This switch will tweak the generated modulefile to prepend environment's "bin" directory to the $PATH.

-Note that if you go this route, base Anaconda packages become unavailable, so you would have to install *all* of your necessary packages into the environment.
+    > Note that if you go this route, base Anaconda packages become
+    >  unavailable, so you would have to install *all* of your necessary
+    > packages into the environment.

 To summarize:
 -------------

-  * In default mode, resulting environment uses *base* python and all of the base's existing packages, while *'pip\ install'* and *'conda\ install'* conveniently install new packages into the environment.
+  * In default mode, resulting environment uses *base* Python and all of the base's existing packages, while *'pip\ install'* and *'conda\ install'* conveniently install new packages into the environment.

-  * In the **\--local-python** mode, your resulting environment uses the *environment's* python, and does *not* see any of the base Anaconda packages.
+  * In the **'\--local-python'** mode, your resulting environment uses the *environment's* Python, and does *not* see any of the base Anaconda packages.
 So you would have to *'pip\ install'* and *'conda\ install'* everything you need.

-  * Do not use *'pip\ install\ \--user'* (you want your packages to go into the environment rather than into *$HOME/.local/lib/*).
+  * No matter what mode, **do not use** *'pip\ install\ \--user'* (you want your packages to go into the environment, not into *$HOME/.local/lib/pythonX.Y/site-packages*).

-When generating Jupyter kernels (**"kernel"** mode or **\--jupyter**), everything about **\--local-python** above applies.
+When generating Jupyter kernels (**"kernel"** mode or **'\--jupyter'**), everything about **'\--local-python'** above applies.
 Additionally, we highly recommend installing your packages from the command line.
 **DO NOT USE** plain *'!pip\ install'* or *'!conda\ install'* from inside the Jupyter notebook!
 See excellent explanation why here: